Kermalis/VGMusicStudio/README.md

 * You can import MIDI files without having to convert them yourself
 * You can save the voice tables to SF2 SoundFont files
 * You can save songs to ASM S files
+* You can play songs in a playlist like other music players
 * The UI scales to the desired window size
 * You can see representation of notes being played
 * It is not intimidating to use